Fergarram/research-vault/📬 Inbox.md

 ---

-I need to put the following somewhere:

-In my opinion, OSes like WonderOS will probably be only realistically possible if it's implemented as high-quality pro tools for the following platforms:

-For Windows: As a software that runs on top of it.

-For Linux: As a distro.

-For Mac: As a software that runs on top of it.

-For both Windows and Mac, the benefit will be the software tools (which is what would be sold).

-On Linux, since it's a whole distro, we can address it in multiple ways.

-1. An almost-native way of handling existing pieces of software.
-2. An ecosystem of software tools (for both devs and pro users).

-This almost-native way of handling linux computing primitives (processes, etc) through a Desktop Environment that's user customizable with actual good UX, is the key to the success of an OS such as WonderOS.

-It would be interesting to explore those base computing units.

----

 I guess that the difference between real cortical columns and my ego cells/grid cells is the fact that my cells have the purpose of mirroring the attributes of their world that I care about.

 In my view a brain is divided in three parts: